-- Put students at the centre of all curriculum decisions, putting their needs above that of the school. - Have a curriculum that is fit for purpose, offering differentiation and personalisation. - Prepare all students for the next stage of their education and for life in modern society. - First achieve and then exceed national standards in achievement, attainment and progression. - Be committed to excellence and continuous improvement. - Provide courses which meet the needs of students. - Nurture the talents of all and celebrate success. - Work with feeder schools to ease transition. - Involve the stakeholders, including parents, in curriculum development.
+- Put students at the centre of all curriculum decisions, putting their needs above that of the school. - Have a curriculum that is fit for purpose, adapting to the needs of our students. - Prepare all students for the next stage of their education and for life in modern society. - First achieve and then exceed national standards in achievement, attainment and progression. - Be committed to excellence and continuous improvement. - Provide courses which meet the needs of students. - Nurture the talents of all and celebrate success. - Work with feeder schools to ease transition. - Involve the stakeholders, including parents, in curriculum development.